 Commendations, either verbal or written, are one of the best ways to let a Police Department staff member know that you appreciate their hard work.
 A commendation for an employee of the Police Department is most often sent to the Chief of Police.
 You may also advise the employee’s supervisor or Watch Commander.
-Your comments can be made in person, by telephone or by using this form.
+Your comments can be made in person, by telephone or by using the above forms.

-Commendations are formally documented and shared with the affected employees.
+Commendations are formally documented and shared with the involved employees.

-All Police Departments of the State of California are required by law to have a process by which citizens may make a complaint against police personnel.
+All Police Departments in the State of California are required by law to have a process by which community members may make a complaint against police personnel.